Pictures

 diagram.scale = 0.5;

-This SVG element does not specify width and height attributes in its SVG element, and as a result some browsers may not render it:
+The following SVG file does not specify width and height attributes in its SVG element, and as a result some browsers may not render it correctly:

 <svg xmlns="http://www.w3.org/2000/svg"